Primary page content

 As one of the most prominent figures in modern sociology, Giddens is best known for his theory of structuration and his holistic view of modern societies.
 In 2007 he was the fifth most-referenced author of books across the humanities.

-Lord Giddens’ impact upon politics has been profound.
+Lord Giddens’ impact on politics has been profound.
 His advice has been sought by political leaders from Asia, Latin America and Australia, as well as from the US and Europe.

 "I would implore you to do one thing.
 Please stand up for cosmopolitan values.
 We live in a world which is fractured and divided - the return of national division - but this is the most interdependent world ever, ever, ever.
 We have to live alongside people who think differently to ourselves."